inivekin/abosa/abosa.typ

 what has me fall, what drives me on.
-So much I've come to understand, battered under expectations, great truths are nothing made by hand, it's born in random negations:
+So much I've come to understand, battered under expectations, that truths are nothing made by hand, it's born in random negations:
 ```]